brady-lamansky-gtt/readmetesting/README.md

 This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.
+Create necessary requirements by following the Requirements listed earlier in the README file.
+Ensure your credentials.json filepath is accessible.
+Run securityNinja.py

 ## Production

 This is an example of how you may give instructions on setting up your project on production.
 To get a production copy up and running follow these simple example steps.
+Create necessary requirements by following the Requirements listed earlier in the README file.
+Store Google sheet, Google service account, and Mailgun requirements securely in production environment.
+Ensure your credentials.json filepath is accessible.
+Run securityNinja.py

 ## Wordpress Setup